buenosdiasbuenastardes/redo/README.md

 # redo
-UX/UI design project on sustainability and technology creating an innovative vision on the reuse of materials.
+UX/UI design project about sustainability and technology creating an innovative vision on the reuse of materials.